-The National Highway System (NHS) consists of roadways important to the nation's economy, defense, and mobility.
-The NHS includes the Interstate system; other principal arterials which provide access between an arterial and a major port, airport, public transportation facility, or other intermodal transportation facility: Strategic Highway Network (STRAHNET) which are important to the United States' strategic defense policy and which provide defense access: Major Strategic Highway Network Connectors which provide access between major military installations and highways and Intermodal Connectors which provide access between major intermodal facilities and the other four subsystems described above.
+As depicted on Exhibit 5, the National Highway System (NHS) consists of roadways important to the nation's economy, defense, and mobility.
+The NHS includes the Interstate system; other principal arterials which provide access between an arterial and a major port, airport, public transportation facility, or other intermodal transportation facility; Strategic Highway Network (STRAHNET) which are important to the United States' strategic defense policy and which provide defense access; Major Strategic Highway Network Connectors which provide access between major military installations and highways and Intermodal Connectors which provide access between major intermodal facilities and the other four subsystems described above.